orangeduck/mpc/README.md

 }
 ```

-Then we can actually specify the grammar.
+Then we can actually specify the grammar using combinators to say how the basic parsers are combined.

 ```c
 char* parse_ident(char* input) {